bds311/bds311.github.io/git_repos.md

  for this.

 There are multiple ways to do this.
-1. Initialize the repository on github.com and then use `git clone` to copy to your local machine. **This will be easiest way to complete Question 1**
+1. Initialize the repository on github.com and then use `git clone` to copy to your local machine. **This will be easiest way to get your GH-Pages repository onto a local machine**.
 2. Create a local repository using `git init` and then set the remote to match your repository on github.com
-3. Forking someone else's repository on github.com and then cloning that repository as in step 1. **This is what you will do in Question 2**
+3. Forking someone else's repository on github.com and then cloning that repository as in step 1. **This is what is recommended for getting the Mauna_Loa repository onto your local machine**
 4. Cloning someone else's repository and then setting the remote to a new repository on github.com

 ### Option 1.
 Create a Local Repository using Git Clone